-- We have rolled out our policies, procedures and systems across companies that we continue to acquire. - We have implemented and distributed to our suppliers, our refreshed and enhanced Supply Code. - Our UK subsidiary has published its Modern Slavery Act Statement annually since 2017. - Continuation of project level training on HSE and Human Rights is ongoing throughout all of our regions.
+We have rolled out our policies, procedures and systems across companies that we continue to acquire.

+- We have launched a new international Code of Ethics in all business units and divisions across the Company.
+This contains a set of guiding principles designed to serve as a standard of conduct which all personnel are expected to commit to in their work. - Our UK subsidiary has continued to publish its Modern Slavery Act Statement annually since 2017, last doing so in October 2020.
+We have also utilised the Modern Slavery Assessment Tool to ensure that our approach to countering the possibility of modern slavery is enhanced. - Continuation of project level training on HSE and Human Rights is ongoing throughout all of our regions.
 This includes continual upskilling of our locally hired workforce who are qualified trainers.
-This training is offered and delivered to clients when requested. - We have strengthened our welfare support organisation to ensure that those in need can seek support in and outside the workplace should it be required.
-This support is delivered by a dedicated GardaWorld director, a practicing medical clinician and trained support staff. - We have reviewed all of our policies and procedures in our Business Management System to ensure that best practices and previous lessons identified from incident investigations and their reviews have been incorporated into our operating procedures ensuring that we are continually improving and developing. - Alignment of best practices used in due diligence procedures for dealing with and managing our sub-contractors. - The Oversight Board continues to receive regular reports on grievances/complaints and monitors that lessons have been learnt and applied across the organisation's activities in order to ensure a culturally respectful environment. - Employment practices have been reviewed during the company's strategic and project HRRIAs. - We have implemented an additional layer of risk assessments, 'Point of Work Risk Assessments', that allow the process to engage the workforce completing the task to ensure that they are risk-aware and to increase the detail captured and the review of working practices.
-GardaWorld has established a Business and Human Rights Working Group to ensure discussions on, review of and monitoring of our policies and implementation of standards in respect to ensuring that our code and standards are implemented across our operations.
+This training is offered and delivered to clients when requested. - We have implemented a new QHSE Management Training Package for our management teams that consists of a total 44 hours of training covering key aspects of our management systems and the standards expected by the company. - We have rolled out a refreshed, more effective and independently hosted Whistleblowing Hotline across all of our operating locations.
+The hotline caters for all of our working languages and ensures that any employee, contractor or supplier that has any ethical concerns about the business is able to file such concerns either via the internet or by speaking to an independent telephone operator.
+Across the East Africa Business Unit, independently hosted country-specific local hotlines are in place and a Toolbox Talk has been prepared to further enhance awareness on the topic. - We have continued to strengthen our welfare support organisation to ensure that those in need can seek support in and outside the workplace should it be required.
+This support is delivered by a trained Welfare Team which includes a mental health nurse, and is supported by our new Welfare Ambassadors.
+We also engage external mental health support through the mental health specialists March on Stress and offer an extensive Employee Assistance Programme. - We have reviewed all of our policies and procedures in our Business Management System to ensure that best practices and previous lessons identified from incident investigations and their reviews have been incorporated into our operating procedures ensuring that we are continually improving and developing. - We have continued to ensure alignment of best practices used in due diligence procedures for dealing with and managing our sub-contractors. - We ensure that personnel are permitted to, and aware of the trade unions they are able to, join.
+For some of our unions, collective bargaining agreements are in place to enhance certain employment benefits, over and above that required by law. - The Oversight Board continues to receive regular reports on grievances/complaints and monitors that lessons have been learnt and applied across the organisation's activities to ensure a culturally respectful environment. - Employment practices have been reviewed during the Company's strategic and project HRRIAs. - We have continued to undertake an additional layer of risk assessments, 'Point of Work Risk Assessments', that allow the process to engage the workforce completing the task to ensure that they are risk-aware and to increase the detail captured and the review of working practices.

+GardaWorld has maintained the Business and Human Rights Working Group meetings to ensure discussions on, review of and monitoring of our policies and implementation of standards in respect to ensuring that our code and standards are implemented across our operations.
 This Working Group, along with others, reports directly to the Oversight Board.